marcocello/benchmarker/README.md

 - Runs model **scenarios** using configurable **strategies**
 - Scores model responses using a judge model or logic-based scorer
 - Generates rich output reports and saves detailed traces
+- **NEW**: Supports image OCR and handwriting recognition testing

-Built with modularity in mind, Benchmarker supports multiple providers, models, scoring strategies, and prompt styles — making it a flexible backbone for comparative LLM evaluations.
+Built with modularity in mind, Benchmarker supports multiple providers, models, scoring strategies, prompt styles, and now **multimodal capabilities** — making it a flexible backbone for comprehensive LLM evaluations.

 ## 💡 Why?